eeggenberger/node-svdrp/README.md

 ## Purpose

-Provide an easy way to access your Linux VDRs functions over the SVDRP protocol using Node.js.
+Provide an easy way to access your Linux VDR's functions over the SVDRP protocol using Node.js.

 ## Status